Advice hub. Managing anger

-Because anger is often perceived culturally as a bad or negative emotion many of us have learned indirect ways of expressing it.
-Here are some typical examples of passive aggression, sarcasm and joking that highlight the indirect ways we let people know we are angry include passive aggression, sarcasm and ‘joking’.
+Because anger is often perceived culturally as a negative emotion, many of us have learned indirect ways of expressing it.
+These indirect ways that let people know we are angry include passive aggression, sarcasm and ‘joking’.

-These indirect expressions of anger undermine our relationships and perpetuate problems.
-If we learn to accept that we are angry and communicate it in an assertive, respectful way things can be dealt with more openly and our relationships will benefit.
+Indirect expressions of anger undermine our relationships and perpetuate problems.
+If we learn to accept that we are angry, then we can communicate it in an assertive, respectful way.

-- Use ‘I’ statements rather than ‘you’ statements as it demonstrates responsibility.
-For example, ‘I find this project is stretching me beyond my current capacity and I would appreciate more assistance’ rather than ‘You keep giving me too much work and you need to fix this’
+Use ‘I’ statements rather than ‘you’ statements as it demonstrates responsibility.
+For example, ‘I find that a busy service is stretching me beyond my capacity and I would appreciate more assistance’ rather than ‘You keep leaving me under-staffed and you need to fix this’.

-- Stick with the facts and the consequences, avoid interpreting e.g. ‘I notice that you have been late every morning this week and this has meant other colleagues have had to deal with a high volume of phone calls in your absence.’
+Stick with the facts and the consequences and avoid interpreting.
+For example: ‘I notice that you have been late every morning this week and this has meant other colleagues have had to deal with a high volume of phone calls in your absence.’

 Other ways that can help to reduce anger are: